vmihalko/ksh/README.md

    send pull requests.
 Every interested party is invited to contribute.
 6. To help increase everyone's understanding of this code base, fixes and significant changes should be fully documented in commit messages.
+7. Code style varies somewhat in this historic code base.
+   Your changes should match the style of the code surrounding it.
+   Indent with tabs, assuming an 8-space tab width.
+   Comments always use `/*`...`*/`.
+8. Good judgment may override this policy.

 ## Why?